RichardZhang01/faq-page/README.md

-# Frontend Mentor - QR code component solution
+# HireUp - FAQ Page Challenge

 This is a quick mockup of an faq page, with requirements set by a challenge on [HireUp](https://www.usehireup.com/):